arielf/newbak/README.md

 ## Overview

 *newbak* is a single-file python script.
-It relies on strong existing foundations (avoid reinventing the wheel) to do the heavy lifting.
+It relies on strong existing foundations (avoids reinventing the wheel) to do the heavy lifting.

 The main benefit to the end user is simplicity of use.
 Once a device is configured, there's no longer a need to remember any of the details that are required.